N5 road (Ireland)

 The N5 road is a national primary road in Ireland, connecting Longford town with Westport.
 It is the main access route from Dublin (via the M4/N4) to most of County Mayo, including the county's largest towns, Castlebar, Ballina (via the N26), and Westport.

 Almost all of the route has been improved in the 21st century, with the construction of bypasses and extensive resurfacing works on stretches not yet bypassed.
 From Longford, the N5 passes through Strokestown and close to Ballaghaderreen, before crossing the N17 at an interchange near Ireland West Airport and continuing westward to bypass Swinford and Castlebar before terminating in Westport.
 The N26 to Ballina leaves the N5 just outside Swinford.
 The road is 132 km long.

 Standard of route

 The majority of the N5 is a two-lane single carriageway, however a 20km section from Westport to the Castlebar East roundabout is a four-lane dual carriageway without hard shoulders.
-The single carriageway section has wide driving lanes and hard shoulders for 60 km between Castlebar East and Tibohine, near Frenchpark, and between Strokestown and Longford for 20 km.
-The remainder of the route – between Frenchpark and Strokestown – consists of a narrow road with no hard shoulders, and with a poor horizontal and vertical alignment allowing few overtaking opportunities.
-Construction work to upgrade this section is due to start in 2023 (see below).
+The single carriageway section has wide driving lanes and hard shoulders for 60 km between Castlebar East and Leggatinty, near Bellanagare, and between Strokestown and Longford for 20 km.
+The remainder of the route – between Bellanagare and Strokestown – consists of a narrow road with no hard shoulders, and with a poor horizontal and vertical alignment allowing few overtaking opportunities.
+Construction work to upgrade this section started in 2023 (see below).